-The Sims 4 Journey to Batuu Preview | CNN Underscored
+The Sims 4 Journey to Batuu preview | CNN Underscored

 Journey to Batuu literally takes you to Batuu, which might be better known as the Galaxy’s Edge land at Walt Disney World in Florida or Disneyland in California.
 And in a similar boat to Microsoft Flight Simulator, the game lets you go to the location with a wild amount of detail.

-The Sims 4 Star Wars: Journey to Batuu lands on September 8 for Mac, PC, PlayStation 4 and Xbox One, but is available for pre-order now.
+The Sims 4 Star Wars: Journey to Batuu lands on September 8 for Mac, PC, PlayStation 4 and Xbox One but is available for preorder now.
 Better yet, it costs just $19.99.

 We’ve spent just shy of three days on our journey around Batuu, and there’s a lot to love here.
-And while we haven’t done everything yet, it’s safe to say you get a ton of value for just shy of $20 pack price.
+And while we haven’t done everything yet, it’s safe to say you get a ton of value for just shy of $20.
 Keep in mind you will need the full Sims 4 game on whichever platform you’re choosing.
-They’re even bundles to get the base game and expansion pack for the consoles.
+There are even bundles to get the base game and expansion pack for the consoles.

-- The Sims 4 Plus Star Wars: Journey to Batuu Bundle PlayStation 4 ($39.99; amazon.com or gamestop.com)
+- The Sims 4 Plus Star Wars: Journey to Batuu Bundle for PlayStation 4 ($39.99; amazon.com or gamestop.com)

-- The Sims 4 Plus Star Wars: Journey to Batuu Bundle Xbox One ($39.99; amazon.com or gamestop.com)
+- The Sims 4 Plus Star Wars: Journey to Batuu Bundle for Xbox One ($39.99; amazon.com or gamestop.com)

 The road to Batuu